mactul/powermake/documentation.md

 config.flags: list[str]
 ```

-A list of flags that will be passed to the C AND the C++ compiler AND the AS compiler AND the ASM compiler AND the shared linker AND the the linker
+A list of flags that will be passed to the C AND the C++ compiler AND the AS compiler AND the ASM compiler AND the shared linker AND the linker

 This behaves exactly like [config.c_cpp_flags](#c_cpp_flags), with the same limitations.